marchirschvogel/ambit/docs/source/documentation.rst

 | Both solid and fluid are discretized with quadrilateral
   :math:`\mathbb{Q}^2`-:math:`\mathbb{Q}^1` Taylor-Hood finite elements, hence no stabilization for the fluid problem is needed.
+Temporal discretization for both the solid and the fluid are carried out with a Generalized-:math:`\alpha` scheme with no numerical damping (:math:`\rho_{\mathrm{inf}}=1`).
 | Study the setup shown in fig. `11 <#fig:channel_flag_setup>`__
   together with the parameters in the table and the comments in the input file ``fsi_channel_flag.py``.
-Run the simulation, either in one of the provided Docker containers or using your own FEniCSx/Ambit installation, using the command
+Run the simulation for FSI2 and FSI3 cases, either in one of the provided Docker containers or using your own FEniCSx/Ambit installation, using the command

 ::